b3nmarley/ubuntu-odoo/README.md

 ```
 packer build ubuntu-odoo.json
 ```
-That's it, in about 20 min the machine will be ready for use.
+That's it, in about 20 min the machine will be ready for use:

 ![alt text](https://www.betterbuys.com/wp-content/uploads/2018/07/Odoo_modules.png "Ubuntu-Odoo")